 Each of the formal gardens exudes a distinct character and appeal and further afield visitors can enjoy the beautifully landscaped and informal grounds surrounding the picturesque lake walk.
 Visitors can stroll through the gardens in their own time or avail of one of our guided garden tours (with one of our knowledgeable gardening team) to the formal gardens and beyond.

-The Londonderry’s family home will reopen its doors on 20 April 2015 following a three year £7 million restoration programme.
+The Londonderry’s family home reopened in April 2015 following a three year £7 million restoration programme.
 Come and see how this transformation has changed the house including new rooms on show, the opportunity to see nationally and internationally significant family portraits, stunning silver collections and other family treasures.

-For the first time four brand new, never before seen rooms will be accessible to the public.
-All existing rooms within the house will also be re-presented and interpreted, with textiles, carpets and curtains.
-There will be new collections featuring paintings and artefacts on show for the first time and there will be one of the most significant silver displays in the Trust’s care exhibited.
+For the first time four brand new, never before seen rooms are accessible to the public.
+All existing rooms within the house have also been re-presented and interpreted, with textiles, carpets and curtains.
+There are new collections featuring paintings and artefacts on show for the first time, including one of the most significant silver displays in the Trust’s care.